ArnavBalyan/Real-Time-Object-Detection_YOLO/README.md

 Real Time Object Detection using Darknet YOLO (You Only Look Once) algorithm, OpenCV on the COCO (Common Objects in Context) dataset.

 ## Implementation
 Darknet YOLOv3 has been used to along with the YOLOv3 preconfigured weights to the sameple clip.
-We get output clip is recieved at around 8 FPS.
+The output clip is recieved at around 8 FPS.
 ### Increasing FPS
 Operations like fetching video from web camera are I/O intensive, we make use of threading (imutil.py) to make use of seperate thread for I/O related operations and end up in a heavily increased frame rate.
 ### Output